jillesvangurp/www.jillesvangurp.com/_posts/2009-11-21-wordpress-automated-backup.md

      | gzip -9 > ~/wordpress.sql.gz
 </pre>

 This script is stored in my home dir on the web server.
-The --single-transaction is needed to get rid of an <a href="http://forums.mysql.com/read.php?10,108835,112951#msg-112951">error I ran into</a>.
+The --single-transaction is needed to get rid of an [error I ran into](http://forums.mysql.com/read.php?10,108835,112951#msg-112951).
 I run it remotely using a second script backupsite.sh:

 <pre lang="bash">
 #!/bin/bash